 You do not laugh upon a release of tension if you perceive a threat though.
-Imagine someone appears in front of you suddenly, pulls out a gun from his pocket and shoots in your direction.
+Imagine someone appears in front of you suddenly, pulls out a gun from his pocket, and shoots in your direction.
 You are convinced you are shot.
-You promptly frisk your body to look for wounds and blood but there is nothing, not even a mark.
-Further imagine, he is playing a prank.
+You promptly frisk your body to look for wounds and blood, but there is nothing, not even a mark.
+Further, imagine he is playing a prank.
 You are unlikely to laugh at this one immediately.
 Because you experienced a certain threat, the conflict between life and death was not just an intellectual proposition, it felt real.
 The tension was a little too much for you.
 Upon realizing you are safe, you are more likely to exasperate and sigh than giggle and laugh.
-However, fast forward to a few weeks or months, you may look back at the whole incident and find yourself laughing.
+However, fast forward a few weeks or months and you may look back at the whole incident and find yourself laughing.
 Why?
 Because the underlying threat has disappeared.

 Is life not all about conflicting and contrasting situations?
 Not all situations need to be taken seriously, you can laugh many of them out.
 How to rise above that threat?
 Examine it.
-If you can analyse it, you can take the right action, you can then focus on the right thought, threat dispels automatically thereafter.
+If you can analyze it, you can take the right action, you can then focus on the right thought and the threat is dispelled automatically thereafter.
 Fear is always out of anticipation.
 There is no fear in the present moment, it is in anticipation of what may happen in the next or subsequent moments.

 “You can’t laugh at the same joke more than a couple of times,” he said, “yet you keep crying over the same problems all your life.”

 What if you actually realized that conflicting situations in life are there to make you laugh?
 What if this whole world, this universe, is simply a prank, a play, a joke?
 Either way, laughing it out is better than brooding over it.
 It is more enjoyable that way.
 It is a choice.
 Yours for the taking.